 Dikili is a quiet little town, with a harbour lined with restaurants and shops.
 It is an ideal starting point for exploring the site of Pergamon, with its acropolis perched 280 metres high and its Asclepion.

-On Turkey’s sun-drenched Aegean coast, Çeşme combines laid-back elegance with a touch of old-world charm.
+On Türkiye’s sun-drenched Aegean coast, Çeşme combines laid-back elegance with a touch of old-world charm.
 Passengers can stroll through its whitewashed streets, shaded by bougainvillea, and browse stylish boutiques or traditional craft shops.
 The marina buzzes with life - chic cafés, sailing yachts, and the scent of the sea drifting on the breeze.
 Beyond the harbour, thermal springs and golden beaches invite pure relaxation, while nearby Alaçatı enchants with its stone houses and vibrant atmosphere.
 Whether savouring local seafood or simply watching the sunset over the castle, Çeşme captures the very essence of the Turkish Riviera.

 Named in honour of the great philosopher and mathematician, Pythagoreio on the island of Samos combines ancient history with authentic island charm.
 Passengers can stroll along the pretty harbour, where fishing boats and yachts sway gently beside waterside cafés, or explore nearby archaeological remains that whisper of the island’s glorious past.
 The site of the Tunnel of Eupalinos - a feat of ancient engineering - lies close by, while shaded tavernas invite a leisurely lunch by the sea.
-Blending history, tranquillity, and gentle beauty, Pythagoreio offers a serene taste of the Aegean, steeped in wisdom and timeless grace.
+Blending history, tranquillity, and gentle beauty, Samos offers a serene taste of the Aegean, steeped in wisdom and timeless grace.

 This serene island is known as the site of the apocalyptic revelations of St. John the Divine, The cave where he is said to have lived is now the site of the Monastery of the Apocalypse.
 It houses priceless icons and manuscripts in its treasury.

-At first glance, this is a picture one hardly expects to see in Turkey - A lovely, unspoiled lake teeming with fish, a lush marshy delta, verdant farmlands, a lazy, reedfringed river meandering into the sea.
+At first glance, this is a picture one hardly expects to see in Türkiye - A lovely, unspoiled lake teeming with fish, a lush marshy delta, verdant farmlands, a lazy, reedfringed river meandering into the sea.
 On shore, you can see ruins of the Lycian city of Caunos, with its basilica and fortifications looming over the green marsh where endangered Caretta loggerhead turtles hatch in the spring.

 RATES - Star Flyer 11 Nights